tektoncd/community/teps/0013-graceful-sidecar-termination.md

 ## Summary

-Currently, the sidecar feature in a tekton pipeline/taskrun is not behaving like a typical kubernetes sidecar should.
+Currently, the sidecar feature in a tekton taskrun is not behaving like a typical kubernetes sidecar should.
-The sidecar gets terminated immediately when the pipeline fails or completes without giving the sidecar enough time to do what it originally intended to do (for example, upload logs, process artifacts etc.)
+The sidecar gets terminated immediately when the taskrun fails or completes without giving the sidecar enough time to do what it originally intended to do (for example, upload logs, process artifacts etc.)
 In some cases the sidecar should be able to choose when to terminate itself.
 A sidecar is just a kubernetes container.
 It's able to terminate itself with the command completion.